CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "str": "pair of socks",       // The name appearing in the examine box.
 Can be more than one word separated by spaces "str_pl": "pairs of socks"    // Optional.
 If a name has an irregular plural form (i.e. cannot be formed by simply appending "s" to the singular form), then this should be specified.
 },
+"contextual_names": [ [           // Optional list of names that will be applied in specified conditions (see Contextual Naming section for more details).
+    "COMPONENT_ID",               // The condition type.
+    "leather",                    // The condition.
+    "pair of leather socks",      // The alternate name to use.
+    "pairs of leather socks"      // Optional plural form of the name.
+] ],
 "container" : "null",             // What container (if any) this item should spawn within "color" : "blue",                 // Color of the item symbol.
 "symbol" : "[",                   // The item symbol as it appears on the map.
 Must be a Unicode string exactly 1 console cell width.